slepc/slepc/doc/source/documentation/manual/eps.md

 The subroutine that is actually invoked depends on which solver has been selected by the user.

 After the call to `EPSSolve` has finished, all the data associated with the solution of the eigenproblem are kept internally.
-This information can be retrieved with different function calls, as in lines 13 to 17.
+This information can be retrieved with different function calls, as in lines 13 to 17 of [](fig:ex-eps).
 This part is described in detail in section [](#sec:retrsol).

 Once the `EPS` context is no longer needed, it should be destroyed with the command `EPSDestroy`